-2.5.1.Content of the decision
+2.5.1.
+Content of the decision

 The lead applicants will be informed in writing of the Contracting Authority's decision concerning their application and, if rejected, the reasons for the negative decision.
 This letter will be sent by e-mail and will appear online automatically in the PROSPECT profile of the user who submitted the application.
+Lead applicants who, in exceptional cases (see section 2.2), had to submit their application by post, private courier or hand-delivery, will be informed by email or by post if they did not provide any e-mail address.
 Therefore, please check regularly your PROSPECT profile, taking into account the indicative timetable below.
 Please note that the lead applicant is the intermediary for all communications between applicants and the contracting authority during the procedure.